Winged Diamond Ring

 To customize the size of the center diamond or change stone type, please email the studio directly.

-Kindly Note: This piece is made to order so please allow up to three weeks for fabrication.
+Kindly Note: This piece is made to order so please allow up to four weeks for fabrication.

 Layers of solid 14k gold are pressure bonded to a core of either sterling silver or jeweler’s brass.
 The result is a durable, price-friendly alternative to solid gold, with over 100 times more gold in it than gold plated pieces.
 It remains nickel free, hypoallergenic and can get wet without tarnishing or turning your skin green.